Family Meals Focus

 MyPlate is less complicated than the Food Guide Pyramid

 The Food Guide Pyramid was abandoned on the grounds that it was too complicated to follow and MyPlate developed with the goal of being simpler.
 MyPlate is not the same as the Dietary Guidelines, nor was the Food Guide Pyramid.
-Both are nutrition education strategies created by USDA as nutrition education plans assumed to accomplish the goals of the Dietary Guidelines.
+Both are nutrition education strategies created by USDA as plans assumed to accomplish the goals of the Dietary Guidelines.
 There are other strategies for doing nutrition education, but MyPlate has visibility because USDA advertises.
 Also, some USDA Food and Nutrition Services (FNS) sponsored programs such as WIC, SNAP-Ed, Child and Adult Care Food Plan (CACFP), and EFNEP, are obligated to teach MyPlate.
 Others are not.
 If you receive funding from FNS, consider whether you must follow MyPlate or whether you may use a kinder, gentler nutrition education strategy.

 - The graphic is less complicated than the Food Guide Pyramid.